DaryeDev/LootsTools/docs/docs/cards/normalCards.md

 This type of Card execute Commands on redeem.

 This commands can easily be edited on **Loot's Tools' Card Editor** .
-<br>To open it, click on the Card and then "Edit Card Commands" to open the Card's page, or click the Editor Button ( <ion-icon name="create-outline"></ion-icon> ) to open the Editor, to then select your Card on the selector.
+<br>To open it, click on the Card and then "Edit Card Commands" to open the Card's page, or click the Editor Button ( :material-playlist-edit: ) to open the Editor, to then select your Card on the selector.

 ---